sreebu-k/Basic-Sales-Summary-using-SQLite-and-Python/README.md

 Objective

-To get basic sales information (total quantity sold and total revenue) using SQL inside Python, and display the result with a simple bar chart.
+To calculate total quantity and total revenue for each product using SQL inside Python, and display the results with a bar chart.

  Tools Used

 Python

-SQLite (built-in)
+SQLite (built-in database)

 Pandas

 Matplotlib

-Steps
+🧱 Steps

-Create a small SQLite database (sales_data.db) inside Python.
+Create a small SQLite database (sales_data.db) using Python.

 Create a table named sales with columns: product, quantity, and price.

-Insert some sample data manually.
+Insert sample data manually.

-Run SQL queries using Python to find total quantity and revenue per product.
+Run an SQL query to calculate:

+Total quantity per product

+Total revenue (quantity × price)

-Show results using print() and plot a bar chart using Matplotlib.
+Display the results using Pandas and visualize them with Matplotlib.

-Output
+(Optional) Clear old data before each run to avoid duplication.

-Console Output Example:
+Output Example
 product	total_qty	revenue
-0     Laptop           5     300000
-1     Mouse           20      10000
+Headphones	12	24000.0
-2     Keyboard        10      15000
+Keyboard	10	15000.0
+Laptop	5	300000.0
-3     Monitor          8      80000
+Monitor	8	80000.0
-4     Headphones      12      24000
+Mouse	20	10000.0

 Bar Chart:
-A simple bar chart showing revenue by product.
+A simple chart showing Revenue by Product.